July 20-22, 2018

 Rugby World Cup Sevens

-Iconic AT&T Park will provide the spectacular backdrop to the four-day Rugby World Cup Sevens tournament in July, 2018 that features 24 men’s teams and 16 women’s teams competing for the title of World Champions.
+AT&T Park will provide the spectacular backdrop to the three-day Rugby World Cup Sevens tournament from July 20-22, 2018 that features 24 men’s teams and 16 women’s teams competing for the title of World Champions.
 San Francisco 2018 will be the seventh-edition of the global tournament and the third to feature both men’s and women’s competitions.
-A vibrant new logo for Rugby World Cup Sevens 2018 depicts the world-famous Golden Gate Bridge.

 “We are thrilled to be hosting this prestigious World Rugby tournament in 2018.
 Since our ballpark opened in 2000, we have hosted many world-class events,” said San Francisco Giants President and CEO Larry Baer.
 “To now have the opportunity to welcome the top rugby sevens players and their fans from all over the world to AT&T Park is a great honor for us.”